lukecav/awesome-gravity-forms/README.md

 - [Send Form Entries To Telegram](https://wordpress.org/plugins/send-form-entries-to-telegram/) - Send GravityForms Entries To Telegram Chats.
 - [Add-On for Gravity Forms + Rejoiner](https://wordpress.org/plugins/gf-rejoiner/) - Integrate Gravity Forms with the Rejoiner platform.
 - [Disposable Email Blocker - Gravity Forms](https://wordpress.org/plugins/disposable-email-blocker-gravityforms/) - Prevent From Submitting Any Disposable/Temporary Emails On Gravity Forms Forms.
+- [BCT for Gravity Forms](https://wordpress.org/plugins/bct-for-gravity-forms/) - Button Click Text is a really simple way for people using your form to see that your form is actually working when they push the submit button.
+The "click text" will change from the original submit text to anything you desire.